-- the general education requirement in communications - a minor in communication studies - a certificate in Project Management - electives (including related requirements in various majors)
+- the general education requirement in communications - a minor in communication studies - electives (including related requirements for the major in accounting)

-If you are seeking a degree, you must complete WRTG 112 (or present its equivalent in transfer) during your first 24 credits of enrollment at UMUC.
+If you are seeking a degree, you must complete WRTG 112 (or present its equivalent in transfer) during your first 24 credits of enrollment at UMGC.
 WRTG 112 is prerequisite to all writing courses with higher numbers and most courses in English and communication studies.